Alkylation unit: Mechanism

 The catalyst protonates the alkenes (propene, butene) to produce reactive carbocations, which alkylate isobutane.
 The reaction is carried out at mild temperatures (0-30 °C) in a two-phase reaction.
 Because the reaction is exothermic, cooling is needed: SAAU plants require lower temperatures so the cooling medium needs to be chilled, for HFAU normal refinery cooling water will suffice.
-It is important to keep a high ratio of Isobutane to Alkene at the point of reaction to prevent side reactions which produces a lower octane product, so the plants have a high recycle of Isobutane back to feed.
+It is important to keep a high ratio of isobutane to alkene at the point of reaction to prevent side reactions which produces a lower octane product, so the plants have a high recycle of Isobutane back to feed.
 The phases separate spontaneously, so the acid phase is vigorously mixed with the hydrocarbon phase to create sufficient contact surface.

-Unfortunately, a number of secondary reactions take place and they reduce the quality of the Alkylate effluent.
+Unfortunately, a number of secondary reactions take place and they reduce the quality of the alkylate effluent.

 Polymerization results from the addition of a second olefin to the C8 carbocation formed in the primary reaction.
 The resulting C12 carbocation can continue to react with an olefin to form a larger carbocation.
 As with the previously described mechanisms, the heavy carbocations may at some point undergo a hydride transfer from isobutane to yield a C12 – C16 isoparaffin and a t-butyl cation.
 These heavy molecules tend to lower the octane and raise the boiling end point of the alkylate effluent.

 Typical acid-catalyzed route to 2,4-dimethylpentane.

 Process description

 HFAU process description

 The HFAU can be divided into three main sections: reaction, fractionation, and defluorinating / alumina treating.

 The purpose of the unit is to react an olefin feed with isobutane in the reaction section in the presence of the HF acting as catalyst to produce alkylate.
 Prior to entering the reaction section, the olefin and isobutane feed are treated in a coalescer to remove water, sulfur and other contaminants.

 Temperature is held at 60 to 100 F, which is convenient as it does not require refrigeration, and sufficient pressure is maintained so that the components are in the liquid state.

-In the fractionation section, alkylate is separated from excess isobutene and acid catalyst through distillation.
+In the fractionation section, alkylate is separated from excess isobutane and acid catalyst through distillation.
 Unreacted isobutane is recovered and recycled back to the reaction section to mix with the olefin feed.
 Propane is a major product of the distillation process.
 Some amount of n-butane that has entered with the feed is also withdrawn as a side product.

 Propane and butane that have not been separated from the treated olefin pass through the unit.
 Although they do not participate directly in the reactions, and adversely impact product quality, they provide an avenue for organic fluorides to leave the unit.
 The propane stream is removed (typically in a tower called the HF stripper) and are then processed in the defluorinating section to remove combined fluorides and any trace acid that may be present due to mis-operation.
-Many units also remove Butane, which typically gets treated in a separate defluorinating section.
+Many units also remove butane, which typically gets treated in a separate defluorinating section.